dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * CFG-Lock not off(Intel Users only), couple solutions:
     * [Patch your MSR E2](/extras/msr-lock.md)(Recommended solution)
     * Enable `AppleXcpmCfgLock` and `AppleCpuPmCfgLock`, this disables `PKG_CST_CNFIG_CONTROL` within the XNU and AppleIntelCPUPowerManagment repectively.
-Not recommeneded long term solution as this can cause instability.
+Not recommended long term solution as this can cause instability.
 * AMD kernel patches aren't working(AMD Users only):
     * Either outdated or missing kernel patches
 * Incompatible keyboard driver: